 Have new recipes emailed to you.

-This Cajun Breakfast Skillet Recipe is loaded with potatoes, andouille sausage, onions, bell peppers and cajun seasoning.
+This Cajun Cast Iron Breakfast Skillet Recipe is loaded with potatoes, andouille sausage, onions, bell peppers and cajun seasoning.
 Topped with a perfectly fried egg, it’s an easy, hearty way to start your day!

 They say that breakfast is the most important meal of the day and this Cajun Breakfast Skillet Recipe is the perfect way to get you started.
-It’s savory, hearty and a little bit spicy.
+It’s savory, hearty and a little bit spicy and made right in your cast iron skillet.

-This skillet is fast enough to make on the weekdays before you head off to work and easy enough for those lazy Saturday mornings when you want breakfast but don’t want to do too much.
+This skillet is fast enough to make for breakfast on the weekdays before you head off to work and easy enough for those lazy Saturday mornings when you want brunch but don’t want to do too much.

-One of the best things about a breakfast skillet is that you can basically use any ingredients that you have on hand.
+One of the best things about a breakfast skillet (also known as a hash) is that you can basically use any ingredients that you have on hand.
 I like to call them my “clean out the fridge breakfasts”.
 You will usually find potatoes, veggies, meat and eggs.
 Sometimes a little cheese is thrown into the mix too.

-For this recipe, you’ll need russet potatoes, oil, blackened seasoning, bell pepper, onion, andouille sausage, butter and eggs.
+For this breakfast hash recipe, you’ll need russet potatoes, oil, blackened seasoning, bell pepper, onion, andouille sausage, butter and eggs.

 I get asked this question a lot because I use blackened seasoning in a lot of my recipes.
 It’s a seasoning blend that you can find in the grocery store in the spice aisle.
 Blackened seasoning is a lot like cajun seasoning except it’s not quite as spicy.
 The seasoning blends are usually made with paprika, garlic, onion, black pepper, cayenne, basil and oregano.